girish-raju/drift_fork/docs/docs/isolates.md

 ## Introduction

-While the default setup is probably suitable for most apps, some scenarios require complete additional over the way drift manages isolates.
+While the default setup is probably suitable for most apps, some scenarios require complete control over the way drift manages isolates.
 In particular, some of these

 - You want to use a drift isolate in `compute()`, `Isolate.run` or generally in other isolates.